 Registered charity no. 801597 © Fulham and Hammersmith Choral Society

-recital at St Giles Cathedral Edinbrugh during the Edinbrugh Festival.
+recital at St Giles Cathedral Edinburgh during the Edinburgh Festival.

 As an organ continuo player, he has performed on numerous professional recordings including J.S.
 Bach's St Matthew Passion, St John Passion and B Minor Mass.
 Alongside secondary school teaching, Robert held various organise positions at Hampton Court palace, New College, Oxford and Winchester Cathedral, and from 2005 - 2008 Robert was the principal Organist at Canterbury Cathedral where he played for the daily services, tours, recordings and broadcasts.
 Currently studying piano with Niel Immelman of the Royal College of Music, Robert attained his LRSM in solo piano playing with distinction in 2015 and has recently given solo piano recitals in London and Portsmouth.